While her glorious legacy survives, these more homely truths have been largely forgotten about the 19th-century monarch

-3. Victoria was in fact her second name: the queen’s birth name was Alexandrina.
+3. Victoria was in fact her second name: Her birth name was Alexandrina

 A name change on taking the throne is nothing new, and Queen Victoria only becoming so after relinquishing the name she was baptised with: Alexandrina.
 As a child, her nickname was “Drina”.

-4. She was able to read, write and speak Hindustani.
+4. She could read, write and speak Hindustani

 After the death of her beloved husband, Queen Victoria’s attention was drawn to an Indian attendant called Abdul Karim.
 Waiting on the Empress during the final 15 years of her life, Karim was later known simply as “The Munshi”, educating Victoria in both the Hindustani and Urdu languages.

-5. Long before the era of the tabloid celebrity, Queen Victoria was followed by a prolific stalker.
+5. Queen Victoria was followed by a prolific stalker

 At 14 years old, Edward Jones – later known simply as “The Boy” by the press – snuck into Buckingham Palace disguised as a chimney sweep.
 Following multiple arrests and an attempt to scale a wall, Jones’ obsession with the royals finally quelled, but only following a descent into alcoholism and a short-lived career as a town crier in Australia.